top of page

 Thoughts...

 As I enter my third decade of woodworking, I'm grateful that everyday presents the opportunity to build objects of quality and beauty, all with the utmost attention to detail and craftsmanship.
-I still believe in the integrity of both the maker and client above all other things.
+I firmly believe in the integrity of both the maker and the client above all other things.

 Making Kumiko Video